 Treatment by renowned plastic surgeon Shwetambara Parakh, MD, FACS

-As people age, the skin often becomes lax, losing its ability to spring back into place.
-Sagging skin is especially prevalent in areas such as the face and neck.
-The BodyTite by InMode device restores the elasticity of the skin in specific areas such as the cheeks.

-Over time and FDA regulated trials, it was determined that the treatment is effective and safe.
-It was further noted that the participants were satisfied with the outcome of the procedure and saw their skin improve in appearance.
 Skin Tightening Before and After*

 Skin tightening before and after pictures demonstrate how well BodyTite can combat loose and sagging skin.
 As with all cosmetic treatments, results may vary.* However, these before and after images portray real patients.
 Their impressive results demonstrate the importance of choosing an experienced professional to perform this technique sensitive procedure.

-The BodyTite by InMode device can tone the skin and improve its elasticity.
-The structural proteins in the body often wear out with age.
-This degeneration causes the skin to drop, which is why the device plays a major role in boosting the production of collagen so that the skin can be firm again?
+What Causes Sagging Skin?

-called of sortsassociated withcrepeyThe loss of collagen and elastin is especially telling in areas of the face and neck.
+Our skin is supported by proteins called collagen and elastin.
+These proteins provide the skin with a scaffolding of sorts.
+When collagen and elastin levels are high, the skin remains tight, firm, and elastic (the ability to snap back into place.)
+As people age, collagen and elastin production begins to slow.
+This leads to signs associated with aging, such as loose, sagging, or crepey skin.
+The loss of collagen and elastin is especially telling in areas of the face and neck.

 HOW DOES NON-SURGICAL SKIN TIGHTENING WORK?

 The BodyTite by InMode device uses Radio Frequency energy to rejuvenate the skin naturally.
-During the treatment, RF energythat creates heat safely penetrates the surface of the skin sthe inner layers ofskin where collagen are situated.
-The thermal energy generated by the BodyTite device elf. natural rejuvenation by encouraging produced it induces
+During the treatment, RF energy safely penetrates the surface of the skin and heats the inner layers of tissue where collagen and elastin are situated.
+The thermal energy generated by the BodyTite device causes the skin to contract (tighten) and remodel itself.
+In addition, RF skin tightening stimulates natural rejuvenation by encouraging the production of more collagen and elastin.
+This effectively lifts the skin and improves its elasticity.

-BodyTite can also be used as a rejuvenating facial. the production of these structural proteins that are responsible for the skins’ firmness and elasticity. his can cause an overall improvement in facial appea, from the tightening of the skin and stimulation of collagen production.2

-Patients have reported notable improvement in the reduction of fine lines, wrinkles, and improvements in skin texture, which contribute to a healthier and more youthful appearance.¹
+BodyTite can also be used as a rejuvenating facial.
+In addition to tightening skin, patients report notable improvement in the reduction of fine lines, wrinkles, and improvements in skin texture, all of which contribute to a healthier and more youthful appearance.¹

 BodyTite and Liposuction